stavnstrup/abok/planning.md

       navigation, which mimics a book).
    * ???
 * Creating CSS styles (potentially a style guide)
+  * Use a CSS style library so we do not pollute the markup with non semantics styles - we should properly use Thoughtbot's Bourbon and family)
 * Defining reusable components
    * ...
 * How to handle binary files such as images, PDF files etc. - a solution could be to use Git LFS